iterorganization/Waveform-Editor/docs/source/training/training.rst

 .. md-tab-set::
    .. md-tab-item:: Exercise

       You can create repeating patterns using the ``repeat`` tendency.
-The repeat tendency allows you to specify the ``waveform`` parameter.
-This allows you to repeat any number of tendencies.
+This tendency allows you to specify the ``waveform`` parameter, here you can provide a list of tendencies that will be repeated.

-      Take the waveform from the previous exercise and make it repeat three times.
+      Copy the tendency list from the previous exercise use a ``repeat`` tendency to make it repeat three times.
       Ensure that the end of the linear tendency and the start of the piecewise tendency also smoothly transition into each other, in 1 second.